sourcey/libsourcey/docs/api/http.md

 void authenticate(http::Request & request, const http::Response & response)
 ```

+Defined in src/http/include/icy/http/authenticator.h:69

-Inspects WWW-Authenticate header of the response, initializes the internal state (in case of digest authentication) and adds required information to the given [http::Request](http::Request).
+Inspects WWW-Authenticate header of the response, initializes the internal state (in case of digest authentication) and adds required information to the given http::Request.

 ---